DigiBP/Team-Rivella/README.md

 Clinical trial participation conformation
 ![Screenshot 2023-12-05 210233](https://github.com/DigiBP/Team-Rivella/assets/149072194/36a79d03-38b8-4eaa-bdf4-1a105426e3b1)

-### External worker - check study eligibility based on EHR data
-- The external worker accesses the EHR API based on user & password input.
-- Client side, fetches patient information
-- Update url according to api url

 ### Flask API - acting as EHR database
-- Simulates EHR database, providing patient medical records to users with password access.
-- The API routes are secured by JWT authentication.
+Simulates EHR database, providing patient medical records to users with password access.
+The API routes are secured by JWT authentication.
 Using JWT authentity the user only receives the medical data he's allowed to access.
-- Getting basic patient information such as last name, first name, date of birth can be achieved via "/patient_data".
-Lab data can be accessed via "/lab_data".
+Getting basic patient information such as last name, first name, date of birth can be achieved via "/patient_data".
+Lab data is accessed via "/lab_data".

+### External worker - check study eligibility based on EHR data
+The external worker is provided with a username, password, EHR API URL and clinical trial number through camunda input.
+The external worker executes a post request to retrieve the user-specific access token from the EHR API.
+This authentication token is then used to access and retrieve patient-specific EHR data.
+In a second step, the patient's medical history is extracted and compared with the specific requirements of the clinical trial.
+If the requirements of the study are met, the patient is classified as eligible.
+Basic patient information (patient ID, name, date of birth) and study eligibility are sent back to the camunda process as variables.

+Depending on the clinical trial number, this worker can quickly and easily assess patient eligibility.

 ## Conclusion